sapling-data/loki-vue-starter/README.md

 ## Installation

-Use the "Use the template" button to create a new repository using the starter.
+Click the "Use the template" button at the top of the repository's GitHub page to create a new repository using the starter.

 After your new repository has been cloned, run
 ```node